panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 }
 ```

-Open the [demo](https://stackblitz.com/edit/webpack-5-react-starter-twfbyv?file=src%2Fapp.tsx) and take a look that `NODE_ENV` variable was exposed by webpack and is rendered on the webpage.
+Open the [demo](https://stackblitz.com/edit/webpack-5-react-starter-twfbyv?file=src%2Fapp.tsx) and take a look that `NODE_ENV` variable was exposed by Webpack and is rendered on the webpage.

 A nuance with the above configuration is that in case `NODE_ENV` variable is not available in the environment, the plugin will throw an error.